DeckardKane/HiVoltsProject/README.md

 * My father, Stephen Turnbull was very helpful in the completion of this project, he gave me pointers and helped me debug.

 ###Sources of code:
 * In our first iteration, we used an example keylistener from [here](http://examples.javacodegeeks.com/desktop-java/awt/event/a-complete-keylistener-example/).
+We scrapped the usage of keylistener in favor of action/input mapping shortly after, so that code is no longer in use, but it proved helpful in our early iterations.

 ###Problems We Encountered:
 * We had several issues with our collision detection, with several different fixes.